drj11/forth-pyconuk2017/script.md

 Spaces (generally, any white space) is required to separate the WORDs of a Forth program.

 What's happening here is that Forth uses a stack, called the Data Stack.
 Most WORDs do something with the Data Stack.
 PLUS takes two items off the top of the stack, and replaces them with their sum.
 So overall the stack shrinks by one item.

+The numbers that we used above are different from WORDs, when the interpreter sees a number, it pushes the value of the number onto the stack.

 ## Definitions and Threaded Interpreters